OUR COMPANY EXISTS TO RESTORE DEGRADED TROPICAL FOREST AND WETLAND ECOSYSTEMS

 Devan raises capital to launch the company’s new forest restoration projects.
 Devan has designed and evaluated business models for multiple companies and clients across Southeast Asia, including community forests, stranded assets, national parks and privately-financed carbon offset projects.
 In addition to overseeing the growth strategy for the company, Devan leads communications, sales and business development, drawing on a decade of relationship building stakeholder management.
 With an early career for the humanitarian NGO Mercy Corps, Devan has seen climate risk emerge firsthand while working on community mitigation programming in northern Mali and Niger.
 Devan has also managed humanitarian response communications in post-earthquake Haiti and served as a Small Enterprise Development volunteer while in the Peace Corps in Guinea, West Africa.

-DIRECTOR OF LEGAL AFFAIRS AND COMPLIANCE
+DIRECTOR OF LEGAL & EXTERNAL AFFAIRS

 Mary holds a law degree from Atmajaya University, an LLM from the University of Groningen in the Netherlands and is a member of the Indonesian Bar Association (PERADI).
 She is an expert on conservation law in Indonesia and acts as the primary compliance officer for the Sumatra Merang Peatland Project.
-Mary brings diverse experience to the team and has drafted on regulatory frameworks for the Indonesian executive branch and worked with investors and local businesses as the head legal adviser for the Indonesian Netherlands Association.
+Mary brings diverse experience to the team and has drafted regulatory frameworks for the Indonesian executive branch and worked with investors and local businesses as the head legal adviser for the Indonesian Netherlands Association.
 Mary has also advised on land tenure and licensing strategy for multiple organizations, including FFI, Winrock and the IFC.

 JOSH VAN VIANEN